ansible/ansible/docs/docsite/rst/installation_guide/intro_installation.rst

 This includes Red Hat, Debian, CentOS, macOS, any of the BSDs, and so on.

+When choosing a control node, bear in mind that any management system benefits from being run near the machines being managed.
+If you are running Ansible in a cloud, consider running it from a machine inside that cloud.
+In most cases this will work better than on the open Internet.

 .. note::

     macOS by default is configured for a small number of file handles, so if you want to use 15 or more forks you'll need to raise the ulimit with ``sudo launchctl limit maxfiles unlimited``.
 This command can also fix any "Too many open files" error.